receive many questions which is the best attack helicopter in the

 helicopter was produced in large number for the Soviet Army as well

 as Soviet allies.
-Over 2 300 helicopters were produced since the
+Over 2 300 of these helicopters were built since the

 around the world.
-It is estimated that 1 500 Hinds remain in
+It is estimated that 1 500 of these gunships remain in

-various upgrade and refurbishment programs are still available.
+service.
+Various upgrade and refurbishment programs are available.